 - A game consists of two (2) 24-minute halves with a five (5) minute half-time.
-There will be no overtime (except during tournament play). - The clock will be a continuously running clock, except during the last two minutes of the 2nd half.
-The clock will be stopped for 1st downs, incomplete passes, penalties and out-of-bounds during the last two minutes of the second half. - Within the last two-minutes of the game, the scoring team can choose the onside kick option.
-They must successfully complete the 2-point conversion and then they will retain offensive position at their 5-yard line.
-If they are unsuccessful with the 2point conversion, then the defensive team will begin their offensive position at midfield. - In the event of an injury, the referee will stop the clock and then restart it when the injured player is removed from the field. - Each team will have two (2), thirty (30) second timeouts per game. - The Offense's play clock will start when the official spots the ball and the offense must snap the ball within 30 seconds. - The Pass Clock is 6 seconds.
+There will be no overtime (except during tournament play). - The clock will be a continuously running clock, except during the last minute of the 2nd half.
+The clock will be stopped for 1st downs, incomplete passes, penalties and out-of-bounds during the last minute of play only. - In the event of an injury, the referee will stop the clock and then restart it when the injured player is removed from the field. - Each team will have two (2), thirty (30) second timeouts per game. - The Offense's play clock will start when the official spots the ball and the offense must snap the ball within 30 seconds. - The Pass Clock is 6 seconds.
 The quarterback must pass the ball within 6 seconds of receiving it from the center.
 Play is whistled dead if violated and down lost.